Fromb23/ai-interview-question-generator/README.md

 DEEPSEEK_API_KEY=your_api_key_here
 ```

-Use `.env.local` for local development and do not commit it.
+Use `.env` for local development and do not commit it.

 ## Local Setup